 Principal Investigator (PI): Professor Mark Gillings

-Professor of Archaeology in the Department of Archaeology, Anthropology & Forensic Science at Bournemouth University
+Professor of Anthropology and Archaeology, in the Department of Anthropology and Archaeology at University of Bristol

 Mark’s research interests concentrate upon the productive spaces that emerge through the integrated study of landscape, archaeological theory and digital archaeology.
 Much of his recent research has centred upon the Neolithic landscapes of south western Britain and the monumental structures and traces of everyday dwelling that can be found there.